Etymology

 Compare with other species in the Western North America Group

-Polypodium amorphum

 Polypodium amorphum.

 Illustration by V. Fulford from Ferns and Fern Allies of Canada, William J. Cody and Donald M. Britton, 1989, © Agriculture Canada, used with permission.